-Once you release a course or PDF file on the internet, it is important to monitor theft.
-Even if your course or guide is free, you must protect your brand.
+Once you release a course or PDF file on the internet, it is essential for you to monitor theft.
+Even if it is free, you must protect your brand.

-It is common on the internet for websites to offer freebies but the downloads have malware.
-You don’t want your digital product to be stolen or associated with bad practices like that.
+It is common for websites to offer freebies, but the downloads have malware.
+You don’t want your digital product to be stolen or associated with bad practices.

-To monitor for this, you set up an alert to include keywords associated with downloads.
+To monitor this, set up an alert to include keywords associated with downloads.

 newblogr + “SEO tips for beginners” + (download OR torrent) -site:newblogr.com

-I have my brand name, my course title, keywords commonly used to access an online course, and instruction for Google to ignore my site in the search.
+I have my brand name, the course title, keywords commonly used to access an online course, and instructions for Google to ignore my site in the search.

 For a PDF document, your alert would look like this.